 - Make sure you repair all damages/dings straight away or next time you hit the water, your board will get waterlogged.

 - Always clean and redo your wax every few weeks (if you surf regularly).
-Last thing you want is a nasty, sandy wax job.
+The last thing you want is a nasty, sandy wax job.